appneta/python-traceview/README.txt

-Tracelytics Oboe instrumentation libraries for Python
+AppNeta Traceview instrumentation libraries for Python
 =====================================================

 The 'oboe' and 'oboeware' modules provide support for instrumenting